Opiate Addiction and its Effects on Your Body

 Anything you ingest is broken down and processed in your liver.
 So, abusing opiates, especially over-the-counter ones that contain acetaminophen, puts significant stress on the liver— enough to make it fail.
 When your liver fails, the toxins that it broke down can be re-released into the body and cause a variety of other health problems.

 This may come as a surprise, but opiate addiction is also linked to immune system suppression.
 Misuse of opiates can disrupt your immune system and its ability to keep your body functioning at its best.
 It’s the immune system that fights off infection and disease, so slowing it down with opiate addiction puts you at a greater risk of contracting something that could turn out to be deadly.

 Sometimes the worst effects of opiate addiction come after the overdose.
 In the event of an opiate-induced coma, rhabdomyolysis might occur.
 This condition breaks down inactive muscle tissue, causing it to degenerate at an accelerated rate.
 The chemicals produced during rhabdomyolysis are released into the bloodstream, putting all other organs at risk.

 Treatment for Opiate Addiction

 Short-term effects of opiate addiction on the body could land you in a hospital bed, but the long-term effects could land you in your grave.
 If you or someone you know is struggling with opiate addiction, please contact Wellness Retreat Recovery Center at 888-821-0238.
-The medical detox and other professional treatments we offer for opiate abuse can help you gain control of your body again.
+The professional treatments we offer for opiate abuse can help you gain control of your body again.